TZITA/simple_shell/README.md

 # ALX SE SIMPLE_SHELL PROJECT

-This repository is the files for the implementation of a simple shell.
+This repository contains the files for the implementation of a simple shell.

 ## Complilation